La Virgen

 Difficulty & Certification

-Described as 'a simple dive' by reviewers.
-Negligible currents and straightforward reef navigation.
+Described as 'a simple dive' by multiple reviewers.
+No significant currents.
+Straightforward reef navigation.

 Frequently Asked Questions